 Sydnee: That seems like it would make sense.
-There are other countries who have opted to add it to other things, like for instance, there are some countries where they're like, "Most of our water is used for, like, washing stuff and toilets and so we don't want to put it in the water because that seems like a waste."
+There are other countries who have opted to add it to other things, like for instance, there are some countries where they're like, "Most of our water is used for like washing stuff and toilets, [chuckles] and so we don't want to put it in the water because that seems like a waste," so they add it to the salt.